Chapter 7: Relative Heaven

 Footnote: Personal Income

 Corporates promote the fallacy that an employee's salary is a measure of his inherent worth.
 It quantifies peer comparison.
-Revealing how much he gets to his colleagues is therefore embarrassing.
-So he keeps his salary secret.
-By so doing, he and his peers become the instruments of their own subjugation.
+Revealing how much he gets to his colleagues is therefore embarrassing, thus inducing employees to be the instruments of their own subjugation.

 But one's salary is not a measure of one's inherent worth.
 It does not reflect in any way the effort one has put into one's education, training or previous projects.
 It is not even related to what one has achieved.
 In the capitalist free-market, the price of anything is determined solely by what the buyer perceives to be the current market value of what he is buying.
 And this is simply a function of supply and demand.
 Salary is thus in no way a measure of one's general wisdom, technical knowledge or moral determination.
 It is market-driven.
 Its revelation is therefore no cause for embarrassment.